TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   Check Out This Behind the Scenes Look at 'Bad Boys For Life' Read More
-    *   What to Watch on FandangoNOW: ‘The Hunt’ and ‘Never Rarely Sometimes Always’ Are New to Own Digitally Read More
+    *   What to Watch on FandangoNOW: ‘The High Note,’ ‘Jaws’ in 4K Ultra HD and LGBTQ Movies for Pride Month Read More
     *   Know Before You Watch: ‘Trolls World Tour’ Read More

     Explore Content